Arnaud6128/cpctelera/cpctelera/src/readme.txt

      * Generate custom-quality random number sequences

    However, CPCtelera is much more than a low-level library.
 CPCtelera comes with a complete build system for easing your project creation and management.
 CPCtelera offers you:
-     * Integrated set of compiling and generation tools (SDCC 3.5.5, iDSK 0.13, Hex2Bin 2.0, 2cdt)
+     * Integrated set of compiling and generation tools (SDCC, iDSK, Hex2Bin 2.0, 2cdt)
      * Easy and automated project creation and management
      * Automatic generation of CDT and DSK files
      * Program completely in C, completely in Assembler or mix both languages at will.
 You won't even have to touch a line of the build system!